NENA911/NG911GISDataModel/postgresql/postgresql_data_model_schema_template.md

 * Changed domain and reference tables to follow NENA table and field naming conventions
 * Improved documentation
+* Reordered fields in schema to the same order as GIS Data Model documentation for ease of quality assurance and control.

 ## Changes from v1 to v2

-*
+* Combined the Street Name and Legacy Directionals into a single lookup table and added additional language directionals per NENA-STA-006.2-2022.

 ## Questions for WG

-* Should the script include indexes?
+* Should the script include the creation of indexes on appropriate fields?
 * Should lookup tables include a prefix to identify them more easily?
 * Should the script include a trigger to create the NGUID?
 * Should the `id` field be replaced by a UUID?